Articles

 Based on the expected 2026 release cadence, we recommend evaluating the following every quarter:

-(1) Check for major new versions on QwenLM’s GitHub and DeepSeek’s Hugging Face page;
+(1) Check for major new releases on QwenLM’s GitHub and DeepSeek’s Hugging Face page;

-(2) If a new version is released, compare its benchmark scores against your current model—focusing on task-relevant benchmarks:
+(2) If a new version is released, compare its benchmark scores against your current model—focusing on task-relevant metrics:

 • Code generation: HumanEval